tsergeant/w2_homework/docs/setup-guide.md

 Be sure that Docker Desktop is running.
 💡 Note: You do not need a Docker Hub account to use Docker Desktop for this course.
 When prompted, click “Skip sign in.”

+💡 Note: PostgreSQL is the database management system we will use for our database and pgAdmin is a web-based interface use to connect us to PostgreSQL.

+The docker-compose.yml file found in the root of your repo provides the usernames and passwords for each of these tools.
+To keep things simple, go ahead and leave the credentials at their default settings.
+You will need to make note of the usernames and passwords because you will need them to connect.

 Open a command-line interface and navigate to your repository.